-Low-flow (ischemic priapism):
+Low-flow or ischemic priapism: The commonest form

-- Persistant or prolonged (>4hours), painful, purposeless (in the absence of sexual stimulation) penile erection. - More common. - Cavernosal blood gas analysis shows hypoxia and acidosis due to ischemia of corpus cavernosa and veno-occlusive mechanism $(pO_2 < 30, pCO_2 > 60, pH < 7.25).$ - There is a rigid mildy tender penis while the glans and corpus spongiosum are flaccid.
+- Persistant or prolonged (>4hours), painful, purposeless (in the absence of sexual stimulation) penile erection. - The commonest cause is iatrogenic. - Cavernosal blood gas analysis shows hypoxia and acidosis due to ischemia of corpus cavernosa and veno-occlusive mechanism ( $pO_2 < 30$ , $pCO_2 > 60$ , pH <7.25). - There is a rigid mildy tender penis while the glans and corpus spongiosum are flaccid.

-High-flow (non-ischemic priapism):
+High-flow (non-ischemic) priapism: